 Many cranberry marshes in our area are multi-generation operations.
-We have families who have been growing cranberries for five, six and even seven generations, including family members of the James Potter Cranberry Marsh, which is the next marsh on your right.
+We have families who have been growing cranberries for five, six and even seven generations, including members of the Potter family operating the James Potter Cranberry Marsh, which is the next marsh on your right.

 Ahead on the left is Potter Cranberry Company.
-Established in 1871 and owned by the Potter family since 1912, the marsh is one of the oldest in the Warrens area.
+Established in 1871 and also owned by the Potter family since 1912, the marsh is one of the oldest in the Warrens area.